jonlpersson/ed-latimore/site/_posts/2021-11-04-how-to-live-for-yourself.md

 Overthinking and negative self-talk are two symptoms of living for others.

-You’re too busy looking at everyone else's plate, thinking they've somehow got it better.
+You’re too busy looking at everyone else’s plate, thinking they’ve somehow got it better.
 That negative thought loop makes you feel like you *should* be more attractive, smarter, less awkward.
 And if only you had *that one special thing*, you could be happier.

 The truth is, your inner voice is the barrier between you and [building real confidence.](/resources/four-confidences/)